International University of La Rioja: Colombia

 With headquarters in Bogotá, UNIR offers online teaching and more than 1,300 courses recognized by the National Education Ministry of the Government of Colombia thanks to an agreement between Spain and Colombia about the mutual recognition of academic degrees and programmes.
 UNIR Colombia has more than 5,000 students enrolled and 8,000 graduates.
 Furthermore, the Fundación Universitaria Internacional de La Rioja-UNIR Colombia, constituted under the Colombian law, was officially approved by the National Education Ministry in 2017.
 UNIR Colombia has four undergraduate programmes.

 Ecuador

 In July 2016 UNIR was the first university successfully evaluated under the new online universities evaluation procedure defined by the SENESCYT of Ecuador, which was based on the regulation for open studies and academic programmes published by the Higher Education Council of Ecuador.
 By the end of 2019 UNIR Ecuador had more than 9,000 students.

-Other regions of Latin America and US
+Other regions of Latin America and USA

 In mid-2019 the Proeduca Group, which UNIR is part of, acquired the Marconi International University (MIU) sited in Florida, in the United States of America, and the Neumann Business School located in Lima, Peru.